HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 unzip Antivirus.zip
 sudo passwd
-Type pwd to learn your folder location then you see /home/yourusername/Downloads Login your root account first logout your account by clicking Windows button then searching logout then click first option Then go Antivirus folder by Dolphin
+Type pwd to learn your folder location then you see /home/yourusername/Downloads Login your root account by typing Ctrl+Alt+Delete then login other account then type root then type your password Then go Antivirus folder by Dolphin
 Open the terminal at this folder by Alt+Shift+F4
 Type python Antivirus.py you are done